GithubWuMing/GithubWuMing/README.md

 - 👋 Hi, I’m Ming
 - 👀 Interested in coding, sketching, linguistics, and music
 - ⌛ Great with time management...but can be paranoid or overprotective
-- ❤ I love Linux, Tom and Jerry, and writing SRS documents!
+- ❤ I love Linux, Kiomet, Tom and Jerry, and writing SRS documents!
 - 🌱 Currently learning C++, Bash, and more Python
 - 🎮 Developing two simple, text-based games, hopefully a Beta release on one this year!
-- 🌏 From and born on Earth
 - 💹 Favourite animal = The Giant Siphonophore
 - 🌧 Favourite season = Rainy, chilled Spring
-- 🚰 Gotta love sweet sour chicken...But nothing beats a glass of water at 3 am
 - ⬜ White and Red are my favourite colors...🟥
 - 🟪 ...But green and purple are my lightsabers🟩
-- 📫 How to reach me: https://discord.com/users/1076206151571615824
+- 📫 How to reach me (Discord): https://discord.com/users/1076206151571615824